wnameless/chatkeep-app/src/main/resources/ai-specs/AIConversationArchivingSystem.md

   6. Archive Metadata section

   ## Metadata Fields
-  Some fields in the YAML header are optional:
+  The DELIVERY_METHOD field in the YAML header is optional:
   - DELIVERY_METHOD (optional): How the archive was delivered (simple_response, large_document, mcp_storage)
-  - ESTIMATED_SIZE_KB (optional): Estimated size before generation Archives without these fields are still valid (backward compatible with v1.0).
+  Archives without this field are still valid (backward compatible with v1.0).

   ## Language in Archives
   Archives use three language contexts: